Strawflower…And More

 The image above is an artistic rendering of a beautiful Strawflower that Bonnie recently planted in a planter in our backyard.
 The image directly below is a photograph of that same plant and its blooms.
 The difference between the two images is due to what I did and what I didn’t instruct the AI to do.
 For something as intricate as a flower, I either can’t describe it fully or lack the vocabulary, but I can add style and imagination that aren’t present in the original photo.

-Many may prefer the original photo, and I can understand that, as it would be my preference in many cases as well.
+Many may prefer the original photo (directly below), and I can understand that, as it would be my preference in many cases as well.
 At least some preference is determined by the final image’s purpose or presentation.

 .

-For the image below, I instructed the AI to create a depiction of a strawflower.
-I described the settings and circumstances under which the image should be produced, much like one would specify the details for a photograph.
-I did not provide a description of the strawflower itself, as I assumed that the AI already knows what a strawflower looks like or can easily find that information.
+For the final image below, I instructed the AI to create a depiction of a strawflower, and while I described the settings and circumstances under which the image should be produced, much like one would specify the details for a photograph, I did not provide a description of the strawflower itself, as I assumed that the AI already knows what a strawflower looks like or can easily find that information.

-For your reference, I have included the complete instructions (prompt) I used below the AI-generated image.
+For your reference, I have included the complete instructions (prompt) I used below the AI-generated image from the prompt.
 Interestingly, this same prompt can produce a unique image each time it is used, even with the same AI, and especially when using different AIs.